mapwatch/mapwatch/README.md

 **Why?** The log file tells us the *zone name* and the *server address* (ex.
 "Vault@127.0.0.1:6112").
 The server is assigned randomly, and there's lots of them, so usually we can tell the difference between two map-instances with the same name.
 Not always, though - if two map-instances in a row are on the same server, they might look the same to us.

-If this bothers you enough, the workaround is to avoid running the same kind of map twice in a row.
+This should be pretty uncommon.
+Still, if it bothers you enough, the workaround is to avoid running the same kind of map twice in a row.
 Maps with different names will never be confused.